llvm/llvm-foundation-www/content/docs/branch-rename.md

 * LLVMBOT is now keeping main in sync with master
 * Unless any major issues are encountered in the next few days, we are on track to swap the default branch to main on December 7 as expected

+#### As of 2020.12.07
+* We have updated the llvm-project repository to use the 'main' branch by default
+* We have corrected issues with the commit mail-list integration
+* The 'master' branch is now in read-only mode and will remain so until January 28th, 2021
+* We are beginning to work through documentation and other projects in the llvm org to get them updated as well